Hoake taua ki Waiapu, ki tatara e maru ana

-The welcome went on much longer than 30 minutes, of course, and then there was the service itself, which was punctuated by himene and joyful waiata – and that was before the gift-giving with its assorted speechmaking had kicked in.
+The welcome went on much longer than 30 minutes, of course, and then there was the service itself, which was punctuated by himene and waiata – and that was before the gift-giving had kicked in.

 One of the innovations about this ordination service was the ditching of the kauhau, or conventional sermon, and the replacing of that with five reflections.

 First up was the Rev Pane Kawhia, direct descendant of one of the first four Ngati Porou evangelists, and an evangelist herself – as well as an outstanding gospel singer.

 Then there was the Rev Numia Tomoana, who hails from Kahungunu, and who established a ‘gospel weaving group’ whose members made the stoles for Bishop Don’s ordination.

 “Don,” she said, “You have the nature and heart of increase.
 You are inclusive, loving, and draw people to you.
 As Pihopa hou, our amorangi, and therefore our hahi and our iwi, will be strengthened.”